Gorenje Kamenje

 Gorenje Kamenje ([ɡɔˈɾeːnjɛ ˈkaːmɛnjɛ], in older sources Gorenje Kamnje, Obersteinberg) is a settlement in the hills north of the town of Novo Mesto in southeastern Slovenia.
 The entire City Municipality of Novo Mesto is part of the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.

 Landmarks

 Church

 The local church is dedicated to the Holy Spirit and belongs to the Parish of Mirna Peč.
 It is a medieval building with an 18th-century extension and belfry.

 Hopfenbach Castle

+Hopfenbach Castle (grad Hmeljnik), a hilltop castle, stands west of the settlement, on a hill overlooking the A2 motorway.

+The original owners of the castle, the noble Hopfenbachs, died out in the 14th century.
+Subsequently the castle was owned by the Carniolan comital families Auersperg, Gallenfells, and Paradaiser, and the baronial families Tschernembl and Jankovič.
+The Romanesque square keep was first expanded with the addition of Gothic perimeter towers and the eastern wing.
+During the Habsburg–Ottoman wars the entire complex was surrounded with a defensive wall, reinforced with round towers.
+During the Renaissance, arcaded hallways were added to the inner courtyard and outbuildings were constructed in the lower courtyard.
+The final result was an extensive defensive complex, with two concentric defensive walls closing off the access to the main building, perched on the raised ridge.
+A walled garden was laid out east of the complex, separated from the main gate by a dry moat.